 Try to figure out how long people spend their time reading your email.

-Is your email content engaging enough?
+- Is your email content engaging enough?

-Are they actually reading them?
+- Are they actually reading them?

 Use UTM Code Generator

 Delivering that kind of juice to opted-in inboxes will send that many more engaged visitors to your site (and more informed, mature leads to the sales team).
-What else you need!
+What else do you need?